What is sodium methyl cocoyl taurate? Discover how it’s made, whether it comes with side effects, and why Puracy uses this ingredient in our products.

 What Does Sodium Methyl Cocoyl Taurate Do?

 Sodium methyl cocoyl taurate is a surfactant that allows water and oil to mix, thus improving the cleaning process.
 It also acts as a natural foaming agent and is an excellent alternative to silicones.
-Sodium methyl cocoyl taurate can be found in hundreds of personal care products such as shampoo, facial cleanser, body wash, acne treatments, toothpaste, hand soap, and other products.

 How Sodium Methyl Cocoyl Taurate Is Made